ianrrees/ianrrees.github.io/_posts/2023-07-03-vsp-hacking.markdown

   * My CANbus skills aren't what I'd like them to be
   * I'd like an excuse to try reverse engineering a firmware image
   * Breaking in to locked hardware seems like a good challenge
-  * I want my car to sound like the the Jessons' (stretch goal: to "rev the engine" while stopped)
+  * I want my car to sound like the the Jetsons'
+    * Stretch goal: ability to "rev the engine" while stopped

 ## Project Status

 ![Workbench with hackily wired together circuit boards, animated blinking LED]({{ site.url }}/media/20230712-vsp-blink.gif)

-Currently, I'm pursuing a "software only" hack - the idea is to work out a way to reprogram the VSP computer installed in a Leaf, using a device plugged in to the OBDII diagnostic connector.
-If this proves untenable, an alternative is to make a replacement board for the VSP computer that emulates the original one.
+Currently, I'm pursuing a "software only" hack - the idea is to develop a way to reprogram the VSP computer in a Leaf, by using a device plugged in to the OBDII diagnostic connector.
+If this proves untenable, an alternative is to make a replacement board for the VSP computer that emulates the original one but is more customisable.

 I've set up a small CAN bus on the workbench, connecting only a VSP and a CANable.
 A hacky little program on my laptop talks with the CANable via